Best Things To Do in Hastings, UK | Seafront Attractions & More

 Hastings Castle

-Hastings Castle reflects England’s historical, cultural, and political shifts following the Battle of Hastings.
+Hastings Castle is a top Hastings attractions and reflects England’s historical, cultural, and political shifts following the Battle of Hastings.
 There is also a small structure on the premises where you can watch a video explaining the history of the castle and the battle.

 Discover diverse marine life at the Blue Reef Aquarium.
-Here you’ll find over 250 different species and more than 3,500 animals.
+At this Hastings attractions here you’ll find over 250 different species and more than 3,500 animals.

 The aquarium is home to hundreds of sea creatures, including seahorses, sharks, rays, and clownfish.
 After you’ve found Nemo, head to the jungle area to see snakes, scorpions, and more interesting animals.